doridori/Pilot/README.md

 PilotFrameLayout     |Convenience `FrameLayout` base for `BackedByFrame` backed views
 @BackedByFrame       |Annotation to link a `PilotFrameLayout` to a `PilotFrame` instance

-**_27/05/16 Note:_ this is a WIP and is currently in development.
-Some of the supplementary docs also need updating as the project is still undergoing some conceptual refactoring.
-I am welcome to any input via the Issues page to guide its development.
-This library is not in use in production yet.**

 #Intro

 **Pilot** is an effort to abstract a simple Android Application-Navigation-Stack.